Marshalls Tabletop Fire Pit Explosion Led to Skin Grafts, Lawsuit

 Tabletop Fire Pit Explosion Recalls

-Following a number of high-profile reports of tabletop fire pit burn injuries and deaths, as well as repeated warnings, several tabletop fire pit recalls have been announced in recent months, including a Colsen tabletop fire pit recall announced last October that affected nearly 100,000 units and involved 19 burn injuries, and a Five Below Tabletop Fire Pit recall affecting about 66,000 fire pits.
+Following a number of high-profile reports of tabletop fire pit burn injuries and deaths, as well as repeated warnings, several tabletop fire pit recalls have been announced over the past year, including a Colsen tabletop fire pit recall last October that affected nearly 100,000 units and involved 19 burn injuries, and a Five Below Tabletop Fire Pit recall affecting about 66,000 fire pits.

-As a result of these recalls, the Molloys’ claim joins a growing number of other tabletop fire pit lawsuits filed by individuals nationwide who say they suffered burn injuries that could have been prevented if the fire pits had better designs, such as flame indicators, or provided fuel bottles with flame arrestors.
+As a result of design defects associated with the entire category of products, the Molloys’ claim joins a growing number of other tabletop fire pit lawsuits now pursued by individuals nationwide who say they suffered burn injuries that could have been prevented if the fire pits had better designs, such as flame indicators, or provided fuel bottles with flame arrestors.

 Tabletop Fire Pit Lawyers